 Below are explained the three stages of the sales funnel.
 If you want to reach searchers at different points in their journey toward the purchase, you have to write and optimize different kinds of content.
 So the answer to the question of where SEO fits in the sales funnel is - everywhere!

 Top of the funnel

 Potential customers based at the top of the funnel are trying to identify their problems.
 They are searching for more information or trying to define their problem and ultimately solve it.
 The queries they're using are often formulated as questions, e.g. “how to…” or "what is...".
 They're not using technical language and their search intent is informational.
 To attract those searchers, you have to answer their broad and general questions and optimize on keywords you’ve identified as most likely to be used.

 This group of potential customers are considering to make a purchase but are still unsure of what and from whom they're going to buy.
 They're now comparing different types of products, searching for different suppliers and trying to find the optimal solution.
 At this stage, the customers are moving towards a transaction, but they still require more information in order to decide.
 Their intent is commercial.
 To optimize your website for this stage, create informative and educative content about the solution you're providing.
 But without directly promoting your own brand.
 Based on this, the customer can make their own decision.

 Bottom of the funnel

 The bottom of the funnel consists of prospects who are ready to buy but might also need a final push.
 Their intent is transactional or navigational when they need to find the physical location of the business.
 As prospects move down the funnel the competition in the SERP increases.
 Consequently, as the bottom is closest to the purchase, most businesses invest in advertisements especially for this stage in order to increase their chances of conversion.
-The prospects take into account the price, the quality and the value they are going to receive, so the key is in showing them why they should choose you.
+The prospects take into account the price, the quality and the value they're going to receive, so the key is in showing them why they should choose you.